anttikekki/civicrm-relationshipContributionACL-module/README.md

 With this module User 1 can see and edit Contribution page 2 but not Contribution page 1.
 Contribution page 2 is owned by Sub-organisation 2 that User 1 has edit rights.
 User 1 does not have edit rights to Organisation 1 so this Contribution page is invisible to user.

 ### Installation
-Create _com.github.anttikekki.relationshipContributionACL_ folder to CiviCRM extension folder and copy all files into it.
+1. Create `com.github.anttikekki.relationshipContributionACL` folder to CiviCRM extension folder and copy all files into it.
 Install and enable extension in administration.
+2. Create custom field to COntributio that stores contact.
+This is used to sve contribution owner contact id.
+3. Insert row to this module configuration table `civicrm_relationshipContributionACL_config`. `config_key` column value is `contributionOwnerCustomGroupName` and `congif_value` column value is our Contribution custom field group title name.

 This module uses temporary tables in database so CiviCRM MySQL user has to have permissions to create these kind of tables.